Ignatz-HeMan/SEM/README.md

 - Added Bandit Camp #4
 - Complete rewritten loot script (scripts\fn_crateLoot.sqf)
 - Other smaller fixes / changes (don't remember all)

+Last Changelog:
+2017-04-01
+- Fixed: Dynamic missions were broken, also if in Config activated
+- Added: Some Options to Bandit Device (sem\missionsStatic\bDevice.sqf)
+   - Alarm fpor x minutes after x minutes after mission start, if AI's not killed
+   - Big explosions with damaged Buildings and Earthquake within x meter from Device
+- Fixed: A small bug in loot script